Deadly sins of start-ups

 Maybe the real life example will speak for itself – a potential client insisted on including in the NDA that “the contractor undertakes not to conduct activities similar to the one being the subject of confidentiality for 20 years from signing the contract”.
 Apart from the absurdly long time of the ban or imprecise meaning of the term “similar activities”, until we signed the contract, we could not know what is “the subject of confidentiality”.
 Who would sign such an agreement with this particular clause?
 We did not sign this.

 If you run a start-up and are at this stage, remember that approach of the potential contractors to confidentiality says everything.
 Reasonable contractors know that the idea itself is not worth that much, and the implementation is the important part.
 And the marketing, sales, and business model in general are equally important as the technical implementation.
-A well prospering software company will not even think about stealing an idea because it is in a completely different business.
+A well prospering software development company will not even think about stealing an idea because it is in a completely different business.
 Instead, they will be happy to continue providing their services for a well-growing start-up.

 The confidentiality agreement is very important and should be signed but on reasonable terms.
 Unfortunately nearly half of start-ups that come to us demanding ridiculous clauses in NDA.
 However it seems that this trend has recently changed a little bit.
 More and more people seem to understand that there is no good reason why should we agree for disproportionately large penalties.